thirtysix/TFBS_footprinting/docs/_build/html/_sources/output.txt

 - **Figure Title (left)** - Ensembl gene name and Transcript ID.

 - **Predicted TFBSs** - Depicts the region analyzed in this analysis.
 Bars displayed on the positive y-axis indicate TFBS predictions made on the positive (+) DNA strand.
 The legend of colors is located directly above, and correlates colors to the TF which is predicted to bind.
-Combined affinity score is the summation of scores for the seven characteristics scored by the TFBS Footprinting tool (see :ref:`uses`).
+Combined affinity score is the summation of scores for the seven characteristics scored by the TFBS Footprinting tool (see :ref:`intro`).
 Using the x-axis values at the bottom of the figure, the x-axis indicates nucleotide position relative to the TSS (e.g. -1000 is 1000 nt upstream of the TSS).

 - **TF Expression Correlation** - For the TFs with the highest combined affinity scores, the correlation of expression with the target gene has been determined and is presented in descending order of log-likelihood score.
 The color legend is the same as the Predicted TFBSs subplot, and is located at the top of the figure.